 By Lilly Lewin

 Several years ago, I created a Holy Spirit Centerpiece that retells the story of the last week in the life of Jesus.
-Since we are all at home this Holy Week, I thought it would be great to share this again.
+Since many of us are at home this Holy Week, I thought it would be great to share this again.
 The center piece is not as easy to do as Praying with your Cup for Holy Week, but it’s a powerful way to connect the story of Holy Week around your dining table or even your coffee table.
 You might even do this together as a community via Zoom or Facebook Live!
 The host would have all the supplies set up and would lead the prayers each day.

 Holy Week Centerpiece2020 PDF is at the end of this post and you are free to share and print out, just please acknowledge my creativity and authorship.
 Thanks!
 I’d love to hear how you use it yourself or with your family.